C4KC Scholars

 Clara is a member of the University of Vermont Larner College of Medicine Class of 2027.
 Her undergraduate studies at the University of Texas at Austin included a degree in French, a minor in Portuguese, and a Health Professions Certificate.
 After college, she found herself serendipitously working in a urology clinic, and she never looked back.
 As a scribe and later, medical assistant, Clara was gratified by the relationships she built with patients undergoing long-term treatments for urologic cancers.

 Clara’s hobbies include singing, songwriting, and all things outdoorsy.
 A scuba diver and amateur forager, Clara is excited to get above ground and learn how to climb this summer.
 A proud Chilean American, Clara worked as a Fulbright English Teaching Assistant (ETA) in Brazil and an ETA in France to deepen her intercultural understanding of those from diverse backgrounds.
 She is looking forward to working at the intersection of language, AI, and medicine with the guidance of Dr. Weight and Dr. Heller.
 She is grateful for the opportunity to contribute to research that will improve diagnostic and treatment parameters for patients with kidney cancer.
+Check out this cool article about Clara at U of Vermont.

 Gabriel Wallerstein-King